Definition of crowdfunding

 Donation-based crowdfunding

 Donation-based crowdfunding, also known as charity crowdfunding, aims to collect donations for charitable purposes.
 Here, the focus is not on material returns, but on the altruistic idea of helping.
-This type of crowdfunding is often used for social, environmental or humanitarian projects.
+This type of crowdfunding is often used for social or humanitarian projects.

-Projects: Social, cultural, or environmental projects that aim to bring about change or improvement.
+Projects: Social projects that aim to bring about change or improvement.

 Supporters: Individuals who support a project out of altruistic motives and do not expect a material return.

-Originally from the creative industry, reward-based crowdfunding rewards its supporters with material or immaterial rewards.
+Originally from the creative industry, reward-based crowdfunding provides its contributors with material or immaterial rewards.
 This type of crowdfunding is particularly popular with artists, musicians or filmmakers who want to pre-finance their projects.
 In return, supporters receive, for example, the finished product, limited editions or unique experiences.

 Projects: Creative ventures, innovations, product launches.